-RAW I Processing RAW Images with the Camera
+RAW Images with the Camera

-You can process will image with the camera and save them as JPEG images.
+You can process (AW) images with the camera and save them as JPEG images.
 As the RAW image itself does not change, you can apply different processing conditions to create any number of JPEG images from it.

-Note that M will and S will images cannot be processed with the camera.
-Use Digital Photo Professional (EOS software, p.552) to process those images.
+Note that M (AW) and S (AW) images cannot be processed with the camera.
+Use Digital Photo Professional (EOS software, p.550) to process those images.